10 Top tips for visiting beautiful Bali after the Pandemic

 If your nationality is from one of the 75 countries listed here, you can enter Bali on a VOA visa.
 You don’t need to get a Visa beforehand!
 This Visa you get at the airport on arrival, before you go through immigration (look for the VOA stand before you queue for immigration).
 You can pay for this Visa in IDR local currency or on your credit card, which currently is IDR 500.000 (about $34).

-The VOA is valid for 30 days, but you can extend it for another 30 days without leaving Bali.
-If you wish to be here for longer than 60 days, you can do a visa run and return on the same VOA.
+The VOA or e-VOA is valid for 30 days, but you can extend it for another 30 days without leaving Bali.

 3) A summary of what you need for entry into Bali

-• Your nationality (passport) to be on the list of 75 countries allowed, NOT the country you are flying from.
+- Your nationality (passport) to be on the list of 75 countries allowed, NOT the country you are flying from.

-• A passport valid for at least six months beyond the visit date.
+- A passport valid for at least six months beyond the visit date.

-• Purchase the VOA at the airport
+- Purchase the VOA at the airport (or the e-VOA online).

-• A return ticket or a one-way ticket to continue the journey to another country. for VOA & eVISA holders
+- A return ticket or a one-way ticket to continue the journey to another country. for VOA & eVISA holders

 4) The best time to visit